mitranim/espo/docs/html/partials/overview.md

 const {someFunction} = require('espo')
 ```

 On this page, all Espo words are exported into global scope.
-You can run
-examples in the browser console.
+You can run the examples in the browser console.

 ---